serradura/kind/README.md

 ### Verifying the kind of some object

-By default, basic type verification is strict.
-So, when you perform `Kind.of.Hash(value)`, if the given value was a Hash it will be returned, but if it wasn't one, an error will be raised.
+By default, basic verifications are strict.
+So, when you perform `Kind.of.Hash(value)`, if the given value was a Hash, the value itself will be returned, but if it isn't the right type, an error will be raised.

 ```ruby
 Kind.of.Hash('')